carlosveigadev/letmeask/README.md

 # **Let me Ask**

-This is a project developed at NWL 6, where is learned react and firebase to develop a website for streamers to create rooms where you are able to answer your audience's questions in real-time
+This is a project developed at NWL 6, where is learned react and firebase to develop a website for streamers to create rooms where you are able to answer your audience's questions in real-time.

+The main objective of this project was to improve the use of TypeScript, React and Firebase.
+I also used custom hooks and added proper linters for the project.

 ## **Built With**
 - React
-- Custom Hooks
+- Google Authentication
-- Firebase
+- Firebase (Database and Deploy)

 ## **Examples**
 You can access the project here: